Reducing Property Tax Debt

 Abatement, Exemption, and Deferral Programs.
 Every state has a program to lower or delay property taxes for at least some homeowners, often called abatement, exemption, or deferral programs.
-Typically, you will not be offered these programs unless you ask for them.
+Typically, you will not be offered these programs; instead you must ask for them.
 A surprising number of homeowners are eligible for these programs, but never request them.
 It definitely pays to check if you qualify.

-Each state’s program is different, but states may provide relief for disability, low income, or personal status (such as veteran, disabled veteran, firefighter, or police officer).
+Each state’s program is different.
+Some states provide relief for disability, low income, or personal status (such as veteran, disabled veteran, firefighter, or police officer).
 Every state has some kind of relief for older homeowners.
 Often if the spouse qualifying for relief passes away, the other spouse can continue receiving the relief.
 If you do not qualify for any of the categories of relief available in your state, some states let tax assessors grant hardship exemptions for age, infirmity, or indigence.
-In some states general information about the programs can be found on tax bills.
+In some states general information about the programs can be found on property tax bills.

-To request relief you submit an application with proof of your eligibility.
+To request relief, submit an application with proof of eligibility.
 Often this must be done shortly after you receive a tax bill, or you will have to wait until the next bill to apply.
 One frustrating thing about seeking this relief is that, while you are legally entitled to it, some assessor’s offices are not familiar with the programs or discourage people from applying.